rust-lang/generic-associated-types-initiative/mvp.md

         * [Given the number of papercuts, how do we know that the current MVP is forwards compatible with the fixes?](./mvp/concern-backcompat.md)
     * One detailed question was raised, about the specifics of our rules for [required bounds](explainer/required_bounds.md):
         * [Do we have the right rules for required bounds?](./mvp/concern-right-rules-for-required-bounds.md)
+* Current status:
+    * We are currently awaiting checkboxes to move to final comment period.
+The [fcp merge comment](https://github.com/rust-lang/rust/pull/96709#issuecomment-1181931456) includes a detailed write-up of the questions being considered by the lang and types teams.

 [rust-lang/rust#96709]: https://github.com/rust-lang/rust/pull/96709
 [rust-lang/rust#96709]: https://github.com/rust-lang/rust/pull/96709